SomeoneScripts/Repo/README.md

-# Repo
+# Main Repo
-The Main Repo
+The single source of truth and central entry point for all linked projects and infrastructure.